Snesnopic/obsidian-vault/Advanced Programming.md

 * **Control Flow:** The function "returns" by invoking the continuation with the result.
 * **Suspension & Resumption:** This style allows a computation to be **suspended** (saving the continuation/closure) and **resumed** later (invoking the continuation), potentially on a different thread, without blocking the original thread during the wait.

+## 7. Asynchronous Programming Paradigms

+Traditional threading models (one thread per task) scale poorly for I/O-bound operations (e.g., waiting for a DB query blocks an expensive OS thread).
+Asynchronous programming decouples the **waiting** from the **thread** .

+### 7.1 The AJAX Pattern & Callback Hell
+Historically popularized by the `XMLHttpRequest` object in browsers (originally a Microsoft ActiveX component, then standardized) .
+* **Mechanism:** Initiate a request and register a **Callback function** to be invoked when the state changes (e.g., `onreadystatechange`).
+* **The Problem (Callback Hell):** Chaining sequential operations (e.g., *fetch A*, then *fetch B* using A's result) leads to deeply nested callbacks, making the control flow difficult to read and debug compared to linear imperative code.

+### 7.2 Functional Programming & Concurrency
+Functional Programming (FP) naturally aids concurrency due to **Immutability** .
+* **Statelessness:** If functions are pure (no side effects) and data is immutable, there is no shared mutable state to protect.
+* **No Race Conditions:** Multiple threads can read/compute on the same data without locks.
+The trade-off is often higher memory usage due to data copying rather than in-place modification.

+### 7.3 Continuation-Passing Style (CPS)
+CPS is the theoretical foundation for modern async features (like JavaScript **Promises** or C# **Tasks**) .
+* **Concept:** Instead of a function returning a value to the caller, it takes an extra argument (a "continuation" function) representing "what to do next".
+* **Control Flow:** The function "returns" by invoking the continuation with the result.
+* **Suspension & Resumption:** This style allows a computation to be **suspended** (saving the continuation/closure) and **resumed** later (invoking the continuation), potentially on a different thread, without blocking the original thread during the wait.

+### 7.4 Async/Await Implementation (State Machines)
+Languages like C# (and modern JS/Python) provide `async`/`await` syntactic sugar to write asynchronous code that *looks* synchronous.
+* **Desugaring:** The compiler transforms `async` methods into a **Finite State Machine (FSM)** .
+* **Mechanism:**
+    1. Code before the first `await` executes synchronously.
+    2. At `await`, the state is saved, and the method returns an incomplete `Task` (or Promise).
+    3. A callback is registered to resume the FSM when the awaited operation completes.
+    4. The runtime (Thread Pool) executes the continuation, restoring local variables from the FSM state.
+* **Advantage:** Highly efficient memory usage compared to blocking threads; avoids "Callback Hell" while preserving the asynchronous non-blocking nature.

 <div style="page-break-after: always;"></div>

 # Runtime Environments
 $$
 \newcommand{\sem}[1]{ [\![ #1 ]\!] }
 \newcommand{\den}[1]{\mathcal{#1}}